HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/administrationui.md

 ### Compare Mode

 Use this function to see the differences between multiple modes.

-!!!note
 In order for you to use this function, you must have at least two  available `Modes`.

 Click **Open Mode Compare**.